The Benefits and how to Improve Your Onboarding Process

 Improve your onboarding to save you money

-Finding, replacing and training employees are three of the highest expenses your business will face.
-If you can remove or simply reduce just one of these elements, it could save your business a lot of money.
-Eboarder reported that the total cost of losing an employee is estimated to range from 90-200% of the employee's annual salary.
+Finding, replacing, and training employees are three of your business's highest expenses.
+Removing or reducing just one of these elements could save your business a lot of money.
+Eboarder reported that the total cost of losing an employee is estimated to range from 90% to 200% of the employee's annual salary.

-According to an analysis by LinkedIn, the worldwide average staff turnover rate is 10.9%, with industries such as Tech being one of the highest at 13.2%.
-There are lots of ways to increase your employee retention, including implementing employee benefits, offering flexible working, or improving company culture; however, if you don’t focus on the foundations of your employee experience, all these factors are unlikely to help.
+According to an analysis by LinkedIn, the worldwide average staff turnover rate is 10.9%, with industries such as Tech having one of the highest rates at 13.2%.
+There are many ways to increase employee retention, including implementing employee benefits, offering flexible working, or improving company culture; however, if you don’t focus on the foundations of your employee experience, all these factors are unlikely to help.

 Research by Glassdoor showed that companies with a great onboarding experience improved employee retention by 82%.

-This showed that investment into training and welcoming new employees sufficiently, encouraged them to stay with the company longer, therefore reducing the cost of finding or replacing employees.
+This showed that sufficiently investing in training and welcoming new employees encouraged them to stay with the company longer, reducing the cost of finding or replacing employees.

-In markets where there is a high demand for highly experienced talent, people have the choice of where to work.
+In markets with a high demand for highly experienced talent, people have the choice of where to work.
 If you’re attracting the right people, make sure you can keep them.

 Your onboarding process is probably not as good as you think it is